datanav/docs/gdpr-platform-developer-docs.rst

 GDPR consent
 ============

-The GDPR consemt dataset (dataset name ``gdpr-consent``) contains entities with information about consent purposes with the following datastructure:
+The GDPR consent dataset (dataset name ``gdpr-consent``) contains entities with information about consent purposes with the following datastructure:

 Prototype
 ^^^^^^^^^